Introduction to Language Documentation and Description

 - Dorian, Nancy C. ed.
 1989.
 Investigating Obsolescence: Studies in Language Contraction and Death.
 Cambridge: Cambridge University Press.

 - Gippert, Jost, Nikolaus Himmelmann and Ulrike Mosel (eds) 2006.
 Essentials of Language Documentation.
 Berlin: Mouton. pp 67-86.

 - Grenoble, Lenore A., and Whaley, Lindsay J. (eds.)
 1998.
 Endangered Languages: Language Loss and Community Response.
 Cambridge: Cambridge University Press.

 - Harrison, K. David.
 2007.
 When Languages Die: The Extinction of the World's Languages and the Erosion of Human Knowledge.
 Oxford: Oxford University Press.

 - Miyaoka, Osahito, Sakiyama, Osamu, and Krauss, Michael E. eds.
 2007.
 The Vanishing Languages of the Pacific Rim.
 Oxford: Oxford University Press.

 - Nettle, Daniel and Suzanne Romaine 2000.
 Vanishing Voices.
 Oxford: OUP.

 - Thomason, Sarah G. 2015.
 Endangered Languages: An Introduction.
 Cambridge: Cambridge University Press.

-A full weekly reading list will be supplied at the start of the course.
+A full weekly reading list will be supplied at the start of the module.